snowdj/knitr-lanyon/_posts/2015-12-13-knitr-lanyon-getting-started.md

 > https://yourgithubusername.github.io/yourProjectName

 **Note on Compatibility**:  If for one reason or another you had already installed Jekyll prior to working with this post, then it's probably a version different from the one currently used by GitHub.
-If yo uwant to keep that other version around then you will need to tell `servr::jekyll()` to build your site with the Github-compatible version.
-Suppose, for example that the correct version is Jekyll-2.4.0.
+If you want to keep that other version around then you will need to tell `servr::jekyll()` to build your site with the Github-compatible version.
+Suppose, for example that the correct version is Jekyll-3.2.1.
 Then to preview you would run:

 {% highlight r %}
-servr::jekyll(command = 'jekyll _3.0.2_ build')
+servr::jekyll(command = 'jekyll _3.2.1_ build')
 {% endhighlight %}